sighingnow/jekyll-gitbook/_pages/Analyzer.md

    - Update the `Start Time` to **Today** and `Interval` as **None**.
    - Right click on the `Channel type` and add a filter for **Telephony**.
      <ins>Filters are a very powerful tool that allows us to only extract the data that meet specific criteria.
 They can be applied on a variable on a report level.
 In this case, we make sure to only account for the calls that have their Channel Type marked as "telephony".</ins>
-   - Since we created a filter to only show telephony Channel, we can `remove Channel Type` from the Row segment as it is redundant. <ins>Filter has been applied on a report level from the previous step.</ins>
+   - Since we created a filter to only show telephony Channel, we can `remove Channel Type` from the Row segment as it is redundant. <ins>Filter has been applied on report level from the previous step.</ins>
    - Right click on the field `In Service Level%`.
 Click `Edit` and update the name as `%ServiceLevel`.
    - Hide unnecessary fields by clicking on `Eye` symbol on the `Profile Variables`.
    - Notice that `% Abandoned field` is there in the report, but it’s hidden. `Unhide` it.